AaltoSciComp/scicomp-docs/rse/procedures/finance-practicalities.rst

   * Arranged between department controller and RSE controller (SCI)
   * We'll track all our time internally.

+* If an EU project or any special constraints on how we keep our records, let us know.
+EU projects use Halli and are described on the :ref:`project administration page, heading "special projects"
+  <rse-project-admin-types-of-projects>`.

 * Tell us how to update this page to be more useful to others.